- List ways that infectious diseases can be spread.

 Please note the References & Resources section at the end of each lesson outlines reference sources and resources to find additional information on the topics covered.
 As you complete lessons, you are not expected to review all the online references available.
 However, you are welcome to explore the resources further if you have interest, or at the request of your trainer, coach, or administrator.

-It is important to know when and how to clean and sanitize materials in your school-age program.
-Download and print the Guide for Cleaning, Sanitizing, and Disinfecting from Caring for our Children (3rd Edition) to help you develop a cleaning schedule.
+It is important to know when and how to clean and sanitize materials in your classroom.
+Use the Guide for Cleaning, Sanitizing, and Disinfecting from Caring for our Children (2019) to help you develop a cleaning schedule.

 Aronson, S. S., Bradley, S., Louchheim, S., & Mancuso, D. (2002).
 Model Child Care Health Policies, 4th Ed.
 Washington, DC: National Association for the Education of Young Children.